SanoKhan22/GitSafe/COMMANDS.md

-# Git Branch Manager Command Reference
+# GITSAFE Command Reference

-Complete reference for all Git Branch Manager commands, options, and usage patterns.
+Complete reference for all GITSAFE (Universal Git Branch Manager) commands, options, and usage patterns.

 ## 📋 Table of Contents